Südostbahn: Network

 The adhesion railway network spreads over mountainous terrain, with a maximum slope of 50‰ (5 %) between Wädenswil/Pfäffikon SZ and Biberbrugg, and between Rothenthurm and Arth-Goldau.
 The lowest altitude on the SOB network is found at Romanshorn (399 m a.s.l.), and the highest at Biberegg (933 m a.s.l.), between Rothenthurm and Sattel-Aegeri.
 The highest elevation on the section between Nesslau-Neu St. Johann and St. Gallen is reached near Degersheim (798.7 m a.s.l.).

 The network is mostly a single-track railway, with intermittent double-tracks (9.84 km in total) present in sections where trains cross regularly.
 The entire network is electrified since 1939.

 Infrastructure

-The direct connection from Bodensee via Zürichsee towards Vierwaldstättersee, which follows the Alpine foothills, was achieved by numerous civil engineering works.
+The direct connection from Lake Constance (Bodensee) via Lake Zurich (Zürichsee) towards Lake Lucerne (Vierwaldstättersee), which follows the Alpine foothills, was achieved by numerous civil engineering works.
 These consist of a series of viaducts and tunnels.
 Engineering structures account for one eighth of the total SOB rail network.
 They comprise: